 - Never ski or snowboard alone.

-- Do warmup exercises and stretches before each day’s skiing.
+- Do warmup exercises and stretches before going out on the slopes each day.

 - Stay on marked trails and follow other rules of the slopes.